 If an employer ceases to conduct business in North Dakota or permanently ceases to pay wages subject to North Dakota withholding, the employer must notify the Office of State Tax Commissioner to close the withholding account.
-This can be done through Taxpayer Access Point (TAP) at www.tax.nd.gov/tap, by letter, sending an email to taxregistration@nd.gov, or on the final paper Form 306.
+This can be done on the final Form 306 or final Form 307 filed for the closing year, or through Taxpayer Access Point (TAP) at www.nd.gov/tax/tap, by letter, or sending an email to taxregistration@nd.gov.
 Note: Form 307 (if required), Form W-2, and any Form 1099 and 1042-S reporting non-wage payments (other than oil and gas royalties) must be filed for the year the account is closed.
 N.D.C.C. § 57-38-61